ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S05a-defi/M5c-rfqs/L1/index.md

 Need liquidity?
 Use an Automated Market Maker like UniSwap and go wide.

 It’s great for variety and availability.
-Ideally, aim for smaller trades to anything under 2% of the total supply of an asset, due to how the “Constant Product Formula” used by AMMs is modelled to ensure liquidity.
+But, ideally, aim for smaller trades to anything under 2% of the total supply of an asset.
+This is due to how the “Constant Product Formula” used by AMMs is modelled to ensure liquidity.

 **Key Idea**: Use the appropriate tool based on the size of your order.

 RFQ facilities direct trade between parties which is:

 - Fair - avoids the [mempool](https://decrypt.co/42839/inside-the-mysterious-world-of-bitcoins-mempool){target=\_blank} and issues around Front running, and miner extractable value.
-- Efficient - Eliminates slippage so you get what you paid for.
+- Efficient - Eliminates slippage, so you get what you paid for.
 - Scalable - negotiations happen off-chain (not on Ethereum){target=\_blank} and scales better than relying solely on Ethereum’s throughput.

 ![airswap-overview](/docs/img/S05/airswap-rfq-overview.png)

 ## Summary

 Request for Quote handles trades with off-chain negotiations and on-chain settlement (trades){target=\_blank}.
-Market makers are called Makers who run servers to fulfill orders.
+Market makers are called Makers who run servers to fulfil orders.
 Counterparties to makers are called Takers, who wish to trade tokens.

-RFQ can be seen as peer-to-peer systems.
+RFQ can be seen as a peer-to-peer system.
 The protocol’s smart contracts focus on on-chain settlement of trades via [atomic swaps](https://docs.airswap.io/reference/swap){target=\_blank} using smart contracts.
-Price discovery and negotiation are done off-chain via RPC (remote procedure calls){target=\_blank}, which is scalable and resistant to AMM issues related to front running and miner extractable value.
+Price discovery and negotiation are made off-chain via RPC (remote procedure calls){target=\_blank}, which is scalable and resistant to AMM issues related to front running and miner extractable value.

 This model exists because of Ethereum’s constraints and the issues around large orders on AMMs mentioned previously.